Preparing to work in Schools (Teaching Assistant Pathway) - Level 1

 Employment Opportunities

-Upon completing the NCFE CACHE Level 1 Award in Preparing to Work in Schools, students can explore various entry-level employment opportunities, including:
+On completing this course, students can explore various entry-level employment opportunities, including:

 These roles provide a great starting point for a career in education, allowing you to gain valuable experience and further develop your skills.